SAP-samples/btp-cf-cap-multitenant-susaas/docu/2-basic/4-subscribe-consumer-subaccount/README.md

 ## 3. Initialize the SaaS application

 Once the subscription of the SaaS application is successful and you created an API Service Broker instance, you (as a provider administrator) need to set up a first administrative user for your consumer's application instance.
+Depending on your setup the role collection names might contain a Cloud Foundry Space identifier like **dev** or **test**.
+Only when deploying with the config-prod.mtaext file the resulting role collections don't include this identifier!

 > **Important** - As the SaaS application offers an in-app user management component, all regular consumer tenant users have to be created and managed from within the application.
 If you create users manually in SAP XSUAA and assign a role collection, these users will not show up in the in-app user management.